 When you eat better, you feel better.
 Healthy eating is not a diet.
 It means making changes you can live with and enjoy for the rest of your life.
 It’s also one of the best things you can do to prevent and control many health problems.

 If you have questions about food, we have answers.
 Our wonderful registered dietitian (RD) can help you develop a plan to achieve your health goals.
 Sessions include personalized nutrition education on any topic of interest, including weight loss, heart-healthy eating, digestive health, and more.
-One-on-one nutritional counseling is available at no charge for full-time employees and their spouses by appointment.
+One-on-one nutritional counseling is available at no charge for all IU employees, their spouses on an IU-sponsored medical plan, and IU retirees by appointment.

 E-mail firstname.lastname@example.org to schedule an appointment.